sophiaygchoi/Power_Outages_Project/README.md

 However, introducing a new column to denote the availability of recording during specific time ranges could unveil a potential dependency between this new column and the missingness in 'OUTAGE.START.TIME'.
 Consequently, this might render the missingness mechanism as MAR, as there could be a correlation between the availability of recording and the likelihood of capturing the outage start time.

 ### Missingness Dependency
-Our attention now shifts to the missingness of outage duration time, and our aim is to assess the dependency of this missingness.
-We intend to investigate the potential dependency of missingness on the year and another variable (which will be determined later).
+This part aims to assess the dependency of this missingness.
+I intend to investigate the potential dependency of missingness on the year and another variable (which will be determined later).
 To evaluate this dependency, permutation tests were employed.

 #### Year and Outage Duration Time
 **Null hypothesis:** The distribution of 'YEAR' when outage duration is missing is identical to the distribution of 'YEAR' when outage duration is not missing.